§ Verifiable Public Registry v4 Specification

 This section is non-normative.

-The DID directory is a public database of services that can be used by crawlers to index the metadata associated with verifiable services.
+The Permission registry is a can be used by crawlers to index the metadata associated with verifiable services.

-Search engines can iterate over the DID directory and index VSs by resolving the service identifier (at the moment a DID, that could be extended in the future), verify if service is a verifiable service, and in such a case extracting their verifiable metadata, such as linked-vp presented credentials.
+Search engines can iterate over the permissions, and index VSs by resolving the service identifier (at the moment a DID, that could be extended in the future), verify if service is a verifiable service, and in such a case extracting their verifiable metadata, such as linked-vp presented credentials.

-The DID directory is particularly important for verifiable user agents, such as social browsers, CDN enabled browsers… However, it can also be leveraged by traditional, form-based search engines, which may return simple links for accessing VSs.
+The index is particularly important for verifiable user agents, such as social browsers, CDN enabled browsers… However, it can also be leveraged by traditional, form-based search engines, which may return simple links for accessing VSs.

 uml diagram